PID Front Lobby Kiosk

 Elections for directors of the District are staggered every two years.
 Important deadlines are available at buttevotes.net.

 The successful candidates will serve a four-year term of office effective at noon on the first Friday of December following the election.
 The candidate must meet the following qualifications: “Candidate shall be a voter in the district and a resident of the division that he or she represents at the time of his or her nomination or appointment and through his or her entire term.” (“Voter” means a registered voter in the district).
 A PID pdf division boundaries map (1.54 MB) is provided for reference

 Your District Manager: Tom Lando

 We've made it easy to get involved and watch your Board and committees at work.
-From our meeting page, you can find meeting times, read minutes and agendas and watch or listen to meeting recordings.
-Our meetings are held in accordance with the Ralph M. Brown Act, so you're always welcome to attend.
+From our meeting page, you can find meeting times, read minutes and agendas, and watch or listen to meeting recordings.
+Our meetings are held following the Ralph M. Brown Act, so you're always welcome to attend.
 The Board prefers a flexible form of meeting, but at times may institute Rosenberg's Rules of Order.
 Use the 'Meetings' link below to plan your attendance at one of our next public meetings.

 PID customers can look forward to monthly watering tips and District news included each month with their water bill.